the interface of the KaosCube

 You could get a debian buster image from https://www.armbian.com/download/ for the orange pi zero, as sshd is still running by default on the resulting machine, for connecting.
 But all that images, if bullseye or buster, wont have a working ap enabling on board antenna driver.
 I also tried with openwrt, but that one did not even recognize the antenna.

-Download the file from this repository.
 Then untar the archive with

-tar -xzvf kaosimage.tar.gz
+tar -xzvf kaoscube.img.tar.gz

 Now comes partitioning.
 Be careful.